Skip to content

 Job simulations are an effective and robust way to assess candidate abilities and skills.

-By using Toggl Hire’s massive Skills Test Library, you can create tests that mimic real-world situations, such as coding problems or understanding their key skills.
+By using Toggl Hire’s massive skills test library (and all of our other full-cycle hiring features), you can create tests that mimic real-world situations, such as coding problems or understanding their key skills.
 What’s more, skills tests are a far better way to identify both soft skills and hard skills compared to a standard CV.

 Looking to get started with a job simulation assessment?
-Check out our assessment library!
+Check out our assessment library and then create your free Toggl Hire account to use those assessments during your next hiring cycle.

 Juste Semetaite